ruffoa/QLife/QLife/app/src/main/java/engsoc/qlife/interfaces/INTERFACES_README.md

 ## IQLActionbarFragment

-For a fragment that needs to change its activity's Actionbar title.
+For a fragment that needs to change its activity's Actionbar code.

 ## IQLActivityHasOptionsMenu